Wander Franco Player Props: Rays vs. Cubs

 Wander Franco At The Plate

-- Franco leads Tampa Bay with a slugging percentage of .488, fueled by 24 extra-base hits.
+- Franco leads Tampa Bay in slugging percentage (.484) thanks to 24 extra-base hits.

-- Among qualified batters in MLB, he ranks 16th in batting average, 38th in on-base percentage, and 36th in slugging.
+- Among the qualified hitters in MLB play, he ranks 16th in batting average, 39th in on-base percentage, and 41st in slugging.

-- Franco enters this game on a five-game hitting streak.
-In his last outings, he's hitting .526.
+- Franco will look to extend his six-game hitting streak.
+He's batting .421 during his last outings.

-- In seven games this year, he has hit a home run (13.2%, and 3% of his trips to the plate).

-- In 21 games this season (39.6%), Franco has picked up an RBI, and in seven of those games (13.2%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Franco has picked up an RBI in 38.9% of his games this season, with more than one RBI in 13.0% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 49.1% of his games this year, with two or more runs scored in 15.1%.
+- In 26 of 54 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.